Can We Really Learn One Representation to Optimize All Rewards?: Preliminary

-One intriguing property of setting the latent space to be the entire $d$-dimensional real space $\gZ = \R^d$ is the linear closeness of $\R^d$: $\R^d$ is a vector space that is closed under vector addition and scalar multiplication.
+The optimal policy adaptation for any reward function depends on the closeness of the latent space $\gZ$.
+In practice, prior work~\citep{touati2021learning, touati2022does, bagatella2025td} usually sets the latent space to be the entire $d$-dimensional real space $\gZ = \R^d$.
+One intriguing property of this design decision is the linear closeness of $\R^d$: $\R^d$ is a vector space that is closed under vector addition and scalar multiplication.

 \begin{lemma}[Closeness of the $d$-dimensional real space] For any vectors $x, y \in \R^d$ and any scalars $a, b \in \R$, the linear combination $ax + by \in \R^d$. \end{lemma}